1985–86 Western Kentucky Lady Toppers basketball team

-The 1985–86 WKU Lady Toppers basketball team represents Western Kentucky University during the 1985–86 NCAA Division I women's basketball season.
+The 1985–86 WKU Lady Toppers basketball team represented Western Kentucky University during the 1985–86 NCAA Division I women's basketball season.
 The Lady Toppers were led by head coach Paul Sanderford and Sun Belt Conference Player of the Year Lillie Mason.
-They won the SBC season and tournament championships and received a bid to the 1986 NCAA Division I women's basketball tournament where they advanced to the Final Four.
+They won the SBC season and tournament championships and received a bid to the 1986 NCAA Division I women's basketball tournament, where they advanced to the Final Four.
 This team set a school record for wins and had three players named to All-American teams, Mason, Clemette Haskins, and Kami Thomas.
 Thomas and Haskins joined Mason on the All-Conference team; Mason was the SBC Tournament Most Outstanding Player (MOP) and Haskins made the All-Tournament team.
 Haskins was selected to the NCAA Final Four team and Mason was NCAA East Region MOP with Thomas joining her on the All-Region team.